rprichard/winpty/misc/console-handles.md

  * A program that repeatedly reinvoked itself with `CREATE_NEW_CONSOLE` and `bInheritHandles=TRUE` would accumulate console handles.
 Each child would inherit all of the previous child's console handles, then allocate three more for itself.
-All of the handles would be usable if the program kept track of them somehow.
+All of the handles would be usable (if the program kept track of them somehow).

 Other notes
 -----------